 Having divided the texts according to a historically justified pattern, our next step was to compare each section to every other section and measure the similarity between them.
 To continue the New York-to-California example, consider the following pairs of sections.
 The first pair is from the final draft of the New York Field Code.
 These sections completely abolished prior practice and began to rebuild the procedure system from the ground up (figure 3).

-Final Report of the Commissioners on Practice and Pleadings (New York, 1850), 225–25, §§ 554–555.
+FIGURE 3

 In the theory of Euro-American lawyers, California had no prior practice to abolish, so the code began more simply (figure 4).

-1851 California Laws 51 §§ 1–2.
+FIGURE 4

 The pairs are obviously related to one another, both in terms of their legal force and in terms of the actual words used.